happycog/nginx-configuration-for-ExpressionEngine/README.md

 # nginx configuration for ExpressionEngine

 At [Vector Media Group](http://www.vectormediagroup.com) we're big fans of nginx.
-It's often a much faster and more stable alternative to Apache, especially on projects getting heavy concurrent traffic.
-We use it on as many ExpressionEngine (and other CMS) sites as possible so have created a template to use as a starting point on our projects.
+It's often a much faster and more stable alternative to Apache -- especially on projects getting heavy concurrent traffic.
+We use it on as many ExpressionEngine (and other CMS) sites as possible, so have created a template to use as a starting point on our projects.

 This configuration has support and working code for: